 A&S faculty committees (standing or ad hoc) are created, altered, or dissolved by action of the A&S faculty and are used as a means to undertake the faculty responsibilities outlined in Part II.B.3 above.
 They are chaired by an A&S faculty member, have only A&S faculty (excluding administrators and those with administrative status) as voting members, include faculty from across all divisions of A&S, and report to the A&S faculty through the Steering Committee.
 Their charges may include responsibilities that are primary to the faculty and/or consultative with the Dean or other administrative units.
 Any A&S faculty member(s) or committee may initiate changes to the A&S faculty committee structure by submitting the proposal, in writing, to the Steering Committee for possible inclusion on the agenda of an A&S faculty meeting.
-Since A&S faculty committees include representatives from across A&S, department and localized cross-department/program committees are not considered A&S faculty officers and committee chairs as related to their roles in faculty governance.
+Since A&S faculty committees include representatives from across A&S, department and localized cross-department/program committees are not considered A&S committees.
+The Dean's office shall provide administrative assistance to the A&S faculty officers and committee chairs as related to their roles in faculty governance.